pedrobarretto/tapalavras-front/README.md

-# TapaPalavras Frontend
+# Tapalavras Frontend

-A modern web application for the TapaPalavras word game built with Next.js 15, React 19, and Socket.IO for real-time multiplayer functionality.
+A modern web application for the Tapalavras word game built with Next.js 15, React 19, and Socket.IO for real-time multiplayer functionality.

 ## Features